 SARA (State Authorization Reciprocity Agreement)

 National Council for State Authorization Reciprocity Agreements (NC-SARA) is a voluntary, regional approach to state oversight of postsecondary distance education.
 By participating in SARA, institutions that are approved by their home states are permitted to offer online programs to residents of other SARA states without having to seek approval.

 The State of Ohio has been a member of NC-SARA since March 2015.
 Case Western Reserve University was approved by the Ohio Department of Higher Education to participate in NC-SARA on September 16, 2015.
 In August 2017, Case Western Reserve University was renewed to continue participation.

-As of February 1, 2018, there are 50 SARA members (48 states plus the District of Columbia and U.S. Virgin Islands).
-To view the map of SARA members please [click here]
+As of August 2018, there are 52 SARA members (49 states plus the District of Columbia, Puerto Rico, and U.S. Virgin Islands).
+View the map of SARA members.

 U.S. Virgin Islands

-The Jack Joseph, and Morton Mandel School of Applied Social Sciences is fully accredited by the Council on Social Work Education (CSWE)
+The Jack Joseph, and Morton Mandel School of Applied Social Sciences Master of Science in Social Administration (MSSA) program is accredited by the Council on Social Work Education (CSWE).